 Cash, cash equivalents and marketable securities: Cash and cash equivalents primarily consist of deposits held at major banks, money market funds and other securities with original maturities of 90 days or less.
-Marketable securities consist of time deposits, marketable equity securities and certain other securities.
-The decrease in cash, cash equivalents and marketable securities at November 30, 2023 in comparison to May 31, 2023 was primarily due to \$3.5 billion of repayment of senior notes due July 2023 and September 2023, cash used for capital expenditures and purchases of non-marketable investments, payments of cash dividends to our stockholders, net cash used for our employee stock programs and repurchases of our common stock.
-This decrease was partially offset by cash inflows from our operations and our issuances of \$1.7 billion of commercial paper notes, net of repayments, during the first half of fiscal 2024.
+Marketable securities consist of time deposits, marketable equity securities and certain other securities with original maturities at the time of purchase greater than 90 days.
+The increase in cash, cash equivalents and marketable securities as of November 30, 2024 in comparison to May 31, 2024 was primarily due to cash inflows from our operations during the first half of fiscal 2025 and proceeds from the issuance of senior notes in September 2024, net of issuance costs, of \$6.2 billion.
+This increase was partially offset by \$6.3 billion of cash used for capital expenditures, \$4.5 billion of cash used for scheduled repayments of borrowings and commercial paper notes, \$2.2 billion of cash used to pay dividends to our stockholders, \$591 million of net cash used for our employee stock programs, \$300 million of cash used for repurchases of our common stock and \$137 million of cash used for purchases, net of sales and maturities of non-marketable investments during the first half of fiscal 2025.
+Our cash and cash equivalents may be impacted by some or all of the aforementioned factors in future periods, the amounts and timing of which are variable.

-Six Months Ended November 30, (Dollars in millions) 2023 Change 2022 Net cash provided by operating activities \$ 7,117 -2% \$ 7,243 Net cash used for investing activities \$ (2,811) -91% \$ (32,094) Net cash (used for) provided by financing activities \$ (5,817) \$ 10,455
+Six Months Ended November 30, (Dollars in millions) 2024 Change 2023 Net cash provided by operating activities \$ 8,731 23% \$ 7,117 Net cash used for investing activities \$ (6,553) 133% \$ (2,811) Net cash used for financing activities \$ (1,647) -72% \$ (5,817)